Dennis-The14th-web/social-media-MERN-stack/README.md

 ### About app

 - Social media MERN-Stack is an Instagram-like app that functions from frontend to backend which allows users to signup a new account, log in, update profile, upload profile picture, create a post with image upload, search for users with their email address, follow other users, like, unlike, add and update comments.
-Get email notifications on signup and reset a password via Nodemailer-Sendgrid-transporter.
+Get direct inbox email notification on signup and reset a password via Nodemailer-Sendgrid-transporter.

 ### Technolgies